-What we will tell you about are some high profile cheating scandals that have occurred in the recent past.
-While these cheating scandals involved flagrant violations of ETS rules and regulations, we'll also reveal some little known things that can raise red flags around your scores and jeopardize your chances of college admission.
-But first, the scandals...
+What we will tell you about, however, are some high-profile cheating scandals that have occurred in the recent past.
+While these scandals involved flagrant violations of ETS rules and regulations, we'll also reveal some little-known actions that can raise some red flags around your scores and jeopardize your chances of college admission.

 China: New SAT Material Already Leaked

 Before getting into how people got these materials, let’s discuss why it’s a problem.
-The SAT, after all, was already administered, so why should it matter if they obtain real test questions now?
-Well, the new SAT was only administered in the U.S. in March of 2016.
+The SAT, after all, had already been administered, so why should it matter if they obtain real test questions now?
+Well, at the time, the new SAT had only been administered in the US.

-ETS tends to reuse tests that were already given to U.S. students when administering the test internationally.
-They don’t have an unlimited number of new test questions, so they recycle tests from the U.S. to be used abroad at a later date.
+ETS tends to reuse SATs that were already given to US students when administering the test internationally.
+They don’t have an unlimited number of new test questions, so they recycle tests from the US to be used abroad at a later date.

-This practice may be superior to giving the same test on the same test dates, since students could take advantage of time zones to discuss test material.
-However, it opens up a whole new host of issues, namely the chance for students to see real test questions before actually taking the SAT.
-As anyone who’s taken the SAT before knows, you’re not supposed to share this confidential material with anyone.
-Students who attend these test prep centers in China get a huge leg up from premature knowledge of the test.So how did these competitive prep companies already get their hands on new SAT sections?
+This practice might be superior to giving the same test on the same test dates since students could take advantage of time zones to discuss test material.
+However, it opens up a whole host of issues, namely the chance for students to see real test questions before they actually take the SAT.
+As anyone who’s taken the SAT knows, you’re not supposed to share this confidential material with anyone.
+Students who went to these test-prep centers in China got a huge leg up from premature knowledge of the test.So how did these competitive prep companies already get their hands on new SAT sections?
 They accomplished this in a few ways.
-First, some companies actually flew teachers over to the US to learn about the SAT.
-These teachers waited outside test centers and asked students directly to describe the test they just took.
-According to Reuters, one test prep company called Sanli sent 11 teachers to interview Sanli students studying in the US as they came out of the SAT!

-A second way that people in the prep industry learned about the test was in online discussion forums, like College Confidential.
-Students, and perhaps non-student test-takers, shared detailed information about their tests online.
-Savvy test prep tutors took this insight and reconstructed test material that, in the end, looked extremely similar to the real SAT.
+A second way people in the prep industry learned about the SAT was in online discussion forums, such as College Confidential.
+Students—and perhaps non-student test takers—shared detailed information about their tests online.
+Savvy test-prep tutors took this insight and reconstructed test material that, in the end, looked extremely similar to the real SAT.

-Finally, and the details of this are a little sketchy, SAT tutors appear to have obtained leaked sections of the SAT.
+Finally—and the details of this are a little sketchy—SAT tutors appeared to have obtained leaked sections of the SAT.
 As reported by Reuters, there were documents circulating that contained entire sections of March 2016’s SAT.
-Soon after the SAT was given, test prep companies in China advertised test booklets that contained questions very similar to, if not the same as, those on the real SAT.
+Soon after the SAT was administered, test-prep companies in China advertised test booklets that contained questions very similar to, if not the same as, those on the real SAT.

-At this point, the new SAT hasn’t yet been administered abroad (the international test dates are the same as U.S. ones except for March).
-It’s unclear whether student scores will be withheld or even canceled, as they have been in past years.
-It would be a shame for students to suffer the consequences of unethical practices among test prep companies.
+It’s unclear whether these students' scores were withheld or canceled, as they have been in past years.
+It'd be a shame for students to suffer the consequences of unethical practices of test-prep companies.
 For now, unfortunately, it seems that competition in the industry means that this kind of cheating will only continue.